sotch-pr35mac/syng/README.md

 ## __What's new?__
 Check out the [release page](https://github.com/sotch-pr35mac/syng/releases) for the latest information on new features and fixes.

 Syng v2 is a ground-up rewrite focusing on speed and user experience.
-Due to that, Syng v2 doesn't yet have feature parity with v1.
-The list below is a non-exhaustive reference for the features that have been ported to v2.
+Syng v2 now has feature parity with v1.

-- [x] Search (in English, traditional/simplified Chinese, and Pinyin)
-- [x] Offline Support
-- [x] Cross Platform Support (macOS, Windows, Linux)
-- [x] Character Stroke Animations
-- [x] Bookmarks
-- [x] Flash cards & Quizzes
-- [X] Reader
-- [ ] Prettify Pinyin
-- [ ] Character Converter
-- [ ] Pinyinify

 ## __Screenshots__
 More screenshots available on [the Syng website](https://www.getsyng.com).